Paying 2017-2018 income tax in Dubai? Read this.

 ---|---|

 The huge numbers of expats in Dubai means that there are excellent schools here, following many different educational systems.
-However, expats have to pay tuition fees, no matter if the school is public or private.¹⁸ This year, it has been decided that public schools won’t charge more than AED 6,000 per year.¹⁹
+However, expats have to pay tuition fees, no matter if the school is public or private.
+You can expect the school fees to be around £1,333 (AED 6,000) per year for each grade.¹⁰

 You might choose an international school which follows the International Baccalaureate programme or a school using the curriculum taught in your home country.
 Whatever is best for your family is likely to be on offer in Dubai.